AnkRaw/Traffic-Sign-Classification/README.md

-### Traffic Sign Classification in Czech Republic
+### Traffic Sign Classification in the Czech Republic

 This project focuses on the *classification of traffic signs* in the **Czech Republic** using *machine learning techniques*.

 * **Dataset**:
   The dataset comprises images collected through various sources, including personal captures near locations like universities, Billa, Kaufland, and street views of the Ceske Budejovice area.
 With approximately 800 images initially captured, the dataset was filtered and cleaned, resulting in 569 samples representing 26 different classes.
+The Cropped, Augmented, and generated models data can be accessed by requesting access to [this Google drive]([link_to_google_drive](https://drive.google.com/drive/folders/1U5eXqi9j8QKrdgV8lbnB_c6-M0msUTr8?usp=sharing)) and short message why it is required, preferably in one line.
+Alternatively, you can send an email to [ank.rawat28@gmail.com](mailto:ank.rawat28@gmail.com).

 * **Data Preparation**:
   To ensure accurate labeling, *Wikipedia* was utilized as a reference for naming each class.
 Subsequently, the dataset underwent preprocessing, including balancing the sample counts across classes through image augmentation techniques.